becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 To forward traffic to the customizer, activate the forward rules as lined out by HCL [Configuring the NGINX proxy server for Customizer](https://help.hcltechsw.com/connections/v65/admin/install/cp_config_customizer_setup_nginx.html).

-To acitvate the configuration run command:
+To activate the configuration run command:

 ```
 # Activate ingress for customizer on global-ingress